 Donna Jackson Nakazawa

-Ms. Nakazawa has received writing in residence fellowships from the Corporation of Yaddo and the MacDowell Colony.
-She received her Bachelor of Arts degree in English and Public Policy from Duke University and is a graduate of the Radcliffe Publishing Procedures Program.
+Donna has been the recipient of writing-in-residence fellowships at the Corporation of Yaddo, the MacDowell Colony, and the Virginia Center for the Creative Arts.
+She received her Bachelor of Arts from Duke University and is a graduate of the Radcliffe Publishing Procedures Program.

 She lives with her family in Maryland.